Buto: Ptolemaic period

-During foreign occupation of Egypt under the Ptolemaic Kingdom, a dynasty that ruled from 305 to 30 BC, the classical Greeks coined the toponym Buto for the city.
-It served as the capital, or according to Herodian, merely the principal village of the Nile Delta.
+During the Ptolemaic Kingdom, a Greek-speaking dynasty that ruled from 305 to 30 BCE, the Greeks coined the toponym Buto for the city.
+It served as the capital, or according to Herodian, merely the principal village of the Delta.
 Herodotus styled it the Chemmite nome, Ptolemy knew it as the Phthenothite nome (Φθενότης), and Pliny the Elder as Ptenetha.

-Greek historians recorded that Buto was celebrated for its monolithite temple and the oracle of the goddess Wadjet (Buto), and that a yearly festival was held there in honour of the goddess.
-While writing about Egyptian culture, the classical Greeks attempted to associate the more ancient Egyptian deities with their own.
-They wrote about them as essentially the same deities, but with different names in the Greek culture.
-For Wadjet the parallel identification was made with the Greek Leto or Latona.
-They also noted that at Buto there was a sanctuary of Horus (whom the ancient Greeks associated with Apollo) and a sanctuary of Bast (whom the Greeks associated with Artemis).
+Greek historians recorded that Buto was celebrated for its monolithic temple and the oracle of the goddess Wadjet (Buto), and a yearly festival was held there in honour of the goddess.
+While writing about Egyptian culture, the classical Greeks attempted to associate the more ancient Egyptian deities with their own, a process called the interpretatio graeca.
+They wrote about them as essentially the same deities but with different names in Greek culture.
+For Wadjet, the parallel identification was made with Leto or Latona.
+They also noted that at Buto, there was a sanctuary of Horus, whom the Greeks associated with Apollo, and a sanctuary of Bastet, who the Greeks associated with Artemis.

 Writing during that Graeco-Roman period, Plutarch reported that Isis had entrusted the baby Horus to "Leto" (Wadjet) to raise at Buto while Isis searched for the body of her murdered husband Osiris.
 According to these same late sources, the shrew (sometimes associated with Horus) was worshiped at Buto as well.

-Archeological findings
+Archeology

 A palace building dating to the Second Dynasty is considered one of the most important discoveries within Buto.
 Archaeological excavations were undertaken at Buto by the Egypt Exploration Society from 1964–1969, under the direction of Veronica Seton-Williams and later, by Dorothy Charlesworth.
 The German Archaeological Institute, Cairo has been excavating at Buto since the early 1980s.
 Six Greek bathhouses also were excavated by different missions in Buto.

 In 2022, excavations over an area of 6.5m x 4.5m uncovered the remains of an ancient hall lined with pillars within the larger temple structure.
 The hall contained the remains of three surviving columns, aligned on a north-south axis at the southwestern end of the temple.
 A number of stone fragments decorated with engravings where found, as well as numerous ceramics and pottery associated with ritual activity.
 In a press release issued by the Ministry of Tourism and Antiquities, archaeologists also found a limestone painting with the representation of a bird’s head wearing a white crown surrounded by feathers.